v-finance/camelot/doc/sphinx/source/doc/calculated_fields.rst

 To display fields in forms that are not stored into the database but, are calculated at run time, two main options exist.
-Either those fields are calculated within python or they are calculated by Python.
+Either those fields are calculated within the database or they are calculated by Python.
 Normal Python properties can be used to do the calculation in Python, whereas ColumnProperties can be used to do the logic in the database.